River Valley Medical Assistants take the World by Storm...

 This course deals with the interaction of the various components of the justice system with the community.
 It involves an analysis of the way the work of police departments, courts, correctional institutions and community corrections agencies appear to the public.
 The image of the justice system in the media is examined: specific attention is paid to the issues of the young minorities and community organizations.

 This course provides students with the foundation skills, knowledge and abilities required to present effective criminal justice reports, proffer testimony at pre-trial, and post conviction hearings, and prepare APA compliant research documents.
-(Prerequisites: CYSC140 and Membership in Infragard, an FBI sponsored organization)
+(Prerequisites: CRMJ101R, or Permission of Instructor)

 The student will spend 120 hours of individual instruction and guidance at an approved internship site in addition to lectures within the classroom setting.
-(Pre/Co-requisites: completion or enrollment in all other CJ courses.)
+(Prerequisites/Corequisites: completion or enrollment in all other CJ courses.)

 In this course, through on-going and individualized contact with the supervising instructor, the student develops a topic pre-approved through a prospectus presented to the instructor.
 The student may develop any topic raised in any major class and is not limited by category.
 Empirical studies, surveys, literature reviews are among the acceptable categories of research.
 The final grade is determined by a review of the final product and the extent to which the student has followed the course outlines.
 (Pre/Co-requisites: completion or enrollment in all other CJ courses.)